Is that pain and swelling in your heel and foot area plantar fasciitis? Or could it be another fairly common condition, known as bursitis?

 - Ice.
 Apply an ice pack several times each day to reduce swelling and inflammation in the bursae

 - Use NSAIDs as needed for pain and to decrease inflammation

 - Wear supportive, comfortable shoes that keep the heel from rubbing or slipping around.
-Running shoes, which typically have a protective notch for the achilles tendon, are especially helpful.
+Running shoes, which typically have a protective notch for the Achilles tendon, are especially helpful.

-- Orthotic inserts can greatly improve the amount of support and cushioning your feet get as you walk and move, and can also help correct gait abnormalities due to arch weakness that may be exacerbating the strain on your bursae.
+- Orthotic inserts can greatly improve the amount of support and cushioning your feet get as you walk and move, and can also help correct gait abnormalities due to an arch weakness that may be exacerbating the strain on your bursae.